 Do you want to create all the fun of a lava lamp for your kids without the risk of heat that could burn or glass that can smash?
 Thankfully it's easy to create a magical lava lamp sensory bottle that's completely safe for kids with this Alka-Seltzer science experiment using four household pantry staples.
 Follow the tutorial below to make a lava lamp sensory bottle in less than five minutes.

-Probably my most favourite thing about my bedroom when I was younger was having a lava lamp.
+My most favourite thing about my bedroom when I was younger was having a lava lamp.
 It was so mesmerising watching the oily blobs float up and down.
 Of course I didn't really have any concept at the time of how dangerous it was due to the heat it emitted.
-Looking back now I can see how much of a hazard lava lamps are, not to mention the huge amount of electricity they require and all of the big fire hazard warnings make me much more nervous now as an adult.

 So, when my daughter found my lava lamp stashed in it's box and begged me to show her, I decided it was the perfect time to do the Alka Seltzer lava lamp experiment I'd been meaning to try for ages.
 I took it one step further and together we created some lava lamp sensory bottles that she can use over and over again.

-• Water
+- Water

-• Vegetable oil
+- Vegetable oil

-• Food colouring
+- Food colouring

-• Alka Seltzer tablets
+- Alka Seltzer tablets

-• Pyrex jug {optional}
+- Pyrex jug {optional}

-• Bottle, jar or glass
+- Bottle, jar or glass

-To make a kid safe lava lamp you'll only need four common household supplies: vegetable oil, water, food colouring and Alka-Seltzer tablets.
-If you're in Australia you may not have heard of Alka-Seltzer tablets as they're not as well known here as they are in America.
-Alka-Seltzer tablets are an antacid and pain reliever combined with three active ingredients: asprin, sodium bicarbonate and citric acid.
+Alka-Seltzer tablets are an antacid and pain reliever combined with three active ingredients: aspirin, sodium bicarbonate and citric acid.
 When placed in water the tablet quickly dissolves and forms bubbles while reacting with the water {which is what makes them great for this experiment}.
-In Australia you can buy Alka-Seltzer tablets from Woolworths, Chemist Warehouse and other smaller chemists.
+In Australia you can buy Alka-Seltzer tablets from Woolworths, Chemist Warehouse and other smaller chemists or online from Amazon AU.

 HOW TO MAKE AN ALKA-SELTZER LAVA LAMP SENSORY BOTTLE

-You can make a lava lamp sensory bottle following these four simple steps.
-Yes it really is that simple.
 If you follow these steps you'll have a bubbling lava lamp sensory bottle in under 5 minutes.
 It's so easy to do my 6yr old did steps 3 and 4 by herself.
 The chemical reaction will last 5-10 minutes, however if you want the lava lamp to erupt again simply add a new Alka-Seltzer tablet to the sensory bottle.

 STEP BY STEP PROCESS TO MAKE A DIY LAVA LAMP